 Yes.
-Because NYSHIP requires you to enroll in Medicare Part B once you are eligible for Medicareprimary coverage, NYSHIP reimburses you for the standard Medicare Part B premium.
+Because NYSHIP requires you to enroll in Medicare Part B once you are eligible for Medicare-primary coverage, NYSHIP reimburses you for the standard Medicare Part B premium unless you receive reimbursement from another source.

 Medicare enrollees with a Modified Adjusted Gross Income (MAGI) above specified amounts must pay an Income-Related Monthly Adjustment Amount (IRMAA) in addition to the standard cost of Medicare Part B. If you are required to pay more than the standard premium for your Medicare Part B coverage, NYSHIP will reimburse this also.
 Watch for information from the Employee Benefits Division regarding IRMAA reimbursement that will be mailed to you after you retire.
-The IRMAA notice and application are available on our website, www.cs.ny.gov/employeebenefits under the Medicare section of NYSHIP Online.
+The IRMAA notice and application are available on our website, www.cs.ny.gov/employee-benefits under the Medicare section of NYSHIP Online.
 However, please note that NYSHIP will not reimburse you for any IRMAA costs associated with Medicare Part D.

-If you and your dependents are enrolled in Medicare, each of you pays for your Part B coverage through Social Security deductions or direct payment if you are not receiving Social Security benefits.
+If you and your dependents are enrolled in Medicare, each of you pays for your Part B coverage through Social Security deductions or direct payment if you are not collecting Social Security benefits yet.

-New York State adds reimbursement for each primary Medicare-eligible person covered under your NYSHIP enrollment to your State pension check each month, unless you or your dependent receives reimbursement from another source or if your Medicare premium is being paid by another entity on your behalf.
+New York State adds reimbursement for each primary Medicare-eligible person covered under your NYSHIP enrollment to your State pension check each month, unless you or your dependent receives reimbursement from another source or your Medicare premium is being paid by another entity on your behalf.